MMBench: Is Your Multi-modal Model an All-around Player?: Related Work

-Large-scale vision-language models have shown promising potential in multi-modality tasks such as complex scene understanding and visual question answering.
+Large-scale VLMs have shown promising potential in multimodal tasks such as complex scene understanding and visual question answering.
 Though qualitative results so far are encouraging, quantitative evaluation is of great necessity to systematically evaluate and compare the abilities of different VLMs.
-Recent works evaluated their models on numerous existing public multi-modality datasets.
-COCO Caption~\cite{coco_caption}, Nocaps~\cite{nocaps}, and Flickr30k~\cite{flickr30k} provide human-generated image captions and the corresponding task is to understand image content and describe it in the form of text.
-Visual question answering datasets, such as GQA~\cite{hudson2019gqa}, OK-VQA~\cite{ok-vqa}, VQAv2~\cite{vqav2} and Vizwiz~\cite{vizwiz}, contain question-answer pairs related to the given image, used to measure the model's ability on visual perception and reasoning.
+Recent works have evaluated their models on numerous existing public multi-modality datasets.
+COCO Caption~\cite{coco_caption}, Nocaps~\cite{nocaps}, and Flickr30k~\cite{flickr30k} provide human-generated image captions and the corresponding task is to describe the image content in the form of text.
+Visual question answering datasets, such as GQA~\cite{hudson2019gqa}, OK-VQA~\cite{ok-vqa}, VQAv2~\cite{vqav2}, and Vizwiz~\cite{vizwiz}, contain question-answer pairs related to the given image, used to measure the model's ability on visual perception and reasoning.
 Some datasets provide more challenging question-answering scenarios by incorporating additional tasks.
-For example, TextVQA~\cite{textvqa} proposes questions about text shown in the image, thus involving the OCR task into question-answering.
-ScienceQA~\cite{scienceqa} focuses on scientific topics, requiring the model to integrate commensense into reasoning.
+For example, TextVQA~\cite{textvqa} proposes questions about text shown in the image, thus involving the OCR task in question-answering.
+ScienceQA~\cite{scienceqa} focuses on scientific topics, requiring the model to integrate commonsense into reasoning.
 Youcook2~\cite{youcook2} replaces images with video clips, introducing additional temporal information.
 However, the aforementioned datasets are designed on specific domains, and can only evaluate the model's performance on one or several tasks.
-Besides, different data formats and evaluation metrics across datasets make it more difficult to comprehensively assess model's capability.
-Ye et al.~\cite{ye2023mplug} built an instruction evaluation set, OwlEval, consisting of several kinds of visual-related tasks, but in a limited size.
-Different from previous works, in this paper, we propose a novel multi-modal benchmark \ourmethod, which is built based on measuring abilities rather than performing specific tasks, aimed to better evaluating models once and for all.
+Besides, different data formats and evaluation metrics across datasets make it more difficult to comprehensively assess a model's capability.
+Ye et al.~\cite{ye2023mplug} constructed OwlEval, an evaluation set encompassing a variety of visual-related tasks, albeit of a limited size.
+Fu et al.~\cite{Fu2023MMEAC} introduced MME, which assesses a VLM's capabilities from various perspectives at a small scale.
+Diverging from prior works, in this paper, we present a novel multimodal benchmark, MMBench.
+We also devise a suite of evaluation standards aimed at ensuring the stability and accuracy of the evaluation results.